 “The design respects the heritage value of the site and our aspirations for it to be a high-quality inclusive space.

-“In selecting a construction company, we will be equally rigorous and ensure we have the very best people for the job whilst delivering value for money for the public.”
+“In selecting a construction company, we will ensure we have the very best people for the job whilst delivering value for money for the public.”